belzecue/BimDav_godot-rollback-netcode/README.md

 ### Singletons ###

  - `res://addons/godot-rollback-netcode/SyncManager.gd`: This is the core of the addon.
-It should be added to your project automatically when you enable the plugin.
+It will be added to your project automatically when you enable the plugin.
 It must be named `SyncManager` for everything to work correctly.